Metroidvania: "Metroidbrainia" sub-genre

-In September 2015, the term "Metroidbrainia" was first coined to describe a sub-genre of games characterized by progression systems which are gated entirely, or at least significantly, by player knowledge.
-Metroidbrainias typically offer a world with important areas and win conditions entirely open to the player from the earliest moments of a game.
-Instead of being locked behind in-game requirements or player upgrades, the methods for reaching these areas or endings are simply obscure and unknown to new players.
-Exploration and backtracking is required to discover previously undisclosed game mechanics, reveal story details, and solve puzzles, eventually leading to the knowledge required for progression.
-Such games may reduce or eliminate the action portion of gameplay to favor puzzle solving, and can be characterized by a feeling of only being able to experience the game once.
-Outer Wilds (2019) is often cited as the best example of the genre, with other notable examples including Fez (2012), Gone Home (2014), Return of the Obra Dinn (2018), Heaven's Vault (2019), Tunic (2022), Chants of Sennaar (2023), and Animal Well (2024).
+In September 2015, the term "Metroidbrainia" (a portmanteau of "Metroidvania" and "brain") was coined to describe a sub-genre of games characterized by progression systems which are gated entirely (or at least significantly) by player knowledge.
+Metroidbrainias typically offer a world with important areas and win conditions entirely open to the player from the earliest moments of the game, but instead of being locked behind in-game requirements or upgrades to the player character, they are locked simply because the player themself does not know how to reach or use them.
+As the player explores and learns more about the game's world and mechanics, they gain the ability to reach new areas, reveal new story details, and solve puzzles, all eventually leading to the knowledge required to progress and complete the game.
+Players can find new secrets while backtracking through areas not because the player character is better equipped but simply because the player now understands aspects of the game that they didn't before.
+Such games may reduce or eliminate the action portion of gameplay to favor puzzle solving, and can be characterized by a feeling of only being able to enjoy the game once, since the majority of the game experience comes from learning and understanding the mechanics of the game world and solving the mystery for the first time.

+Outer Wilds (2019) is often cited as the best example of the genre, with other notable examples including Fez (2012), Gone Home (2014), Return of the Obra Dinn (2018), Heaven's Vault (2019), Tunic (2022), Chants of Sennaar (2023), Animal Well (2024), and Leap Year (2024).
 Metroidbrainias are closely related to puzzle exploration games and adventure games such as Myst (1993) and The Witness (2016).